 If you get a medical/health certificate at a private hospital, it will cost anywhere from 360-1,000 baht ($12 to $33).

-That is why the best place to get a medical certificate is either at a clinic (they are all over Thailand and, if you’re in Bangkok, there are tons of them, at a public hospital or at a doctor’s office.
-Here they will only charge you around 100 baht ($3) for the exact same certificate.
+That is why the best place to get a medical certificate is either at a clinic (they are all over Thailand and, if you are in Bangkok, there are many of them), at a public hospital or at a doctor’s office.
+Here they will only charge you 100 to 150 baht ($3 – $4) for the exact same certificate.

 Just show up at a clinic, tell the nurse on duty you need a health certificate and you will usually be shown in to see a doctor almost immediately.

-I have never waited more than 15 minutes at any clinic I have gone to, and the whole medical exam takes five minutes.
+I have never waited more than 15 minutes at any clinic I have gone to, and the whole medical exam takes 10 minutes or less.
 In other words, you should be out of there with health certificate in hand in less than 45 minutes.

-The Medical Exam For Your Health Certificate – The medical exam usually takes less than five minutes.
-The first time I got my medical certificate, I went to a local clinic around the corner from the school I was working at.
+The Medical Exam For Your Health Certificate – The first time I got a medical certificate, I went to a local clinic around the corner from the school I was working at.
 The school called ahead and made an appointment for me, although I was told when I got there it was certainly not necessary.

 First things first — the nurse took my blood pressure and weighed me.
 Then she showed me into the doctor’s office who asked me “Are you sick?”
-I said “No”.
+I said “No”, as I wasn’t.

 He chatted for a couple of minutes, listened to my chest with a stethoscope, checked my arms and legs for needle marks (they don’t want drug addicts teaching their kids) then wrote out my certificate, handed it to a nurse, told me to pay 50 baht at the payment office and then collect my medical certificate.